-- Maximum Weight: For drones that weigh more than 250 grams (~.55lbs), China now requires real-name drone registration (more on that below).
-Any drone weighing more than 7kg (~15lbs) requires a license from the CAAC.
-Just as a reference, even DJI’s Spark – the smallest drone they make – weighs over 250 grams.
-So really, China is saying that everybody needs to register their drone. (more on registering your drone below)
+- Maximum Weight: For drones that weigh more than 250 grams (~.55lbs), China requires real-name drone registration (more on that below).
+Any drone weighing more than 7kg (~15lbs) requires a special license from the CAAC.
+And yes, since DJI’s Mavic Mini is under 250 grams, that means that you aren’t required to register this one.
+But pretty much any other drone is going to be heavier and require registration.

 - No-Fly Zones: All drones are subject to China’s NFZs or “No Fly Zones”.
-These zones include the area around airports, military installations and specified cities such as Beijing and in sensitive areas like Xinjiang.
-DJI drones are programmed not to take off in these NFZs (although their are hacks to bypass this) but for many other drone brands you will need to check the No Fly Zone map in China to determine if drone flight is permitted near your destination.
+These zones include the area around airports, military installations and specified cities such as Beijing and in sensitive areas like Xinjiang or Tibet.
+DJI drones are programmed not to take off in these NFZs (although there are hacks to bypass this) but for many other drone brands you will need to check the No Fly Zone map in China to determine if drone flight is permitted near your destination.
 It is possible to obtain permission to fly in an NFZ through the CAAC.

 As mentioned above, any drone over 250 grams (~.55 lbs.) is required to be registered through the CAAC.
-For those of you who know anything about drones, this weight requirement covers almost all of the major drones on the market today.
+For those of you who know anything about drones, this weight requirement covers almost all of the best drones for travelers (the exception being the Mavic Mini).

 What this means is that to legally fly your drone, you will need to register it once you arrive in China.

-It’s not a difficult process, but it does require an understanding of the Chinese language and a Chinese mobile phone.
-Here’s the process:
+It’s not a difficult process, but it does require two important things:

 - Register Your Drone with the CAAC: Once you have opened a user account with the CAAC, you’ll need to add your drone to the inventory.
 This will require you to find the serial number for your specific drone.

-- Keep the QR Code: Once your drone has been placed into your virtual “inventory”, a QR code will be emailed to you that you’re required to print and stick on your drone for identification purposes.
+- Get the QR Code: Once your drone has been placed into your virtual “inventory”, a QR code will be emailed to you that you’re required to print and stick on your drone for identification purposes.
 This is your proof of registration.
 If you for some reason didn’t get an email, you can click here to request another email:

 - Boarding a Plane with a Drone: It is legal for you to take your drone on airplanes, trains and buses in China.
 The only restriction that I have found is that you are not allowed to put the batteries in your check-in bag.
 If you check your drone, you must make sure that you put all your batteries in your carry-on bag.